karlhaensel/karlhaensel/README.md

 - 👋 Hi, I am Karl Hänsel, a classical musician and student at the Meteorological Institute of the University of Hamburg, Northern Germany.
-- 💞️ In addition to my studies, I currently work mainly as an oratorio tenor, but I also occasionally arrange and compose choral music.
+- 💞️ In addition to my studies, I currently work mainly as an oratorio tenor, but I also occasionally work with choirs and arrange or compose choral music.
-- 👀 My interests are music (notation), atmospheric science, psychology, maths and programming.
+- 👀 My interests are music (notation), atmospheric science, psychology, maths, programming and literature.
 - 🌱 I am currently improving my skills in Python, Fortran, LaTex and Lilypond.
 - 📫 You can reach me via mail at Karl-Haensel@gmx.de.
 I speak 🇩🇪 Gernan and 🇬🇧 English.